IN THIS ARTICLE

 How should I take lamivudine (Epivir, Epivir HBV)?

 Take exactly as prescribed by your doctor.
 Do not take in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.
 You should not take Epivir (for treating HIV) together with Epivir-HBV (for treating hepatitis B).

 Lamivudine can be taken with or without food.

-You may need to break a lamivudine tablet in half when giving this medication to a child.
+You may need to break an Epivir tablet in half when giving this medication to a child for HIV.
 Call your doctor if the child has any trouble swallowing the tablet.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.